monome/docs/crow/druid.md

 Click OK until all the dialogue boxes are gone.

+On Windows 7, druid may be unable to connect with crow.
+Try using Zadig (instructions [here](/docs/crow/update/#windows)) to install the "USB Serial (CDC)" driver instead of the "WinUSB" driver.

 ## loading druid

 Let's load up `druid` to test if everything works as expected.
 With crow connected to your device with USB and your modular case turned on, execute: